tdownie0/music-theor-ease/topics/Fundamentals/ch1.md

 const example = 0;
 ```

 These are both Javascript.
-Neither of them have the data type ("number"), and one left out the semi-colon
+Neither of them have the data type (`number`), and one left out the semi-colon
-(";").
+(`;`).
 You see here that languages became looser after C. There were really a couple of reasons
 for this.
 First, computers started getting much more memory, so things were not as tight memory wise.
 Before memory was often a huge concern with making a program work in a reasonable amount of time.
 Computers
 became much faster, and this started to matter less.
 Next, it allowed for quicker development and less